Key takeaways

 It is very important to read the label and the suggested supplementation protocol for each supplement you are taking, advises Jenna Litt, RD, CDN, a registered dietitian at Northwell Health’s Lenox Hill Hospital in New York.
 “For example, some supplements may need to be taken with food, some may be administered daily, multiple times a day, or even weekly,” she says.
 “If you are not sure about dosage, contact your healthcare provider to ensure you are taking proper dosages.”

-It’s also important to know what vitamins should not be taken together.
-Here are supplements that don’t go together—or don’t go with food.
+It’s also important to know which vitamins should not be taken together.
+Here are supplements that don’t go together—or shouldn’t be taken with food.

 Magnesium and calcium